 Power steering pump – This hydraulic pump forces power steering fluid throughout the steering system, simultaneously protecting the internal parts from damage and making the steering easier to operate for the driver.

 Power steering pump repair kit – This kit contains all necessary replaceable pieces to rebuild or replace a power steering pump.

-Pressure plate – Found in vehicles with manual transmissions, this is a round metallic part containing springs that works to disengage the transmission from the engine when the clutch pedal is pressed down.
+Pressure plate – Found in vehicles with manual transmissions, this is a round metallic part containing springs that work to disengage the transmission from the engine when the clutch pedal is pressed down.
 In reverse, the pressure plate allows the transmission to re-engage when the pressure on the clutch pedal is removed.

-Radiator fan motor – This part engages the cooling fan, providing additional cooling capability to the radiator once the operating temperature of the engine reaches a certain level.
+Radiator fan motor – This part engages the cooling fan, providing the additional cooling capability to the radiator once the operating temperature of the engine reaches a certain level.